dev1203/leetcode/README.md

 ### Leetcode Solutions
-This is a collection conists my soltution to some of the porblesm on [leetcode](https://leetcode.com/ "leetcode").
+This is a collection consists my solutions to some of the problems on [leetcode](https://leetcode.com/ "leetcode").

-- Any recommendation/ suggestions are really appriciated.
+- Any recommendation/ suggestions are really appreciated.